Announcing New Pinnacol Vice President

 Karyn is coming to us from Catholic Health Initiatives where she is currently the national director of clinically integrated networks and has played a key role in the development of population health management and accountable care capabilities across all of CHI’s markets.
 With more than 20 years of healthcare experience, Karyn is the ideal choice to take on this new role.
 Her knowledge of the healthcare industry will help us ensure the well-being of injured workers and will guarantee that we are on the front end of medical trends that impact workers’ compensation.
 In addition, her experience working with providers and developing population health management capabilities will help ensure that Pinnacol has the expertise needed as we explore this new area of opportunity.
-Karyn will begin her duties on July 31.
+Karyn began her duties on July 31.

 On behalf of everyone at Pinnacol, thank you for your support.
 The healthcare industry is undergoing enormous changes – from the Affordable Care Act to the organization and payment of medical services.
 That is why our partnership with you is so critical as we work together to strategically improve health outcomes for Colorado workers.

 Treating Eye Injuries: An Overview